pvamos/alpine-k8s/README.md

 <https://github.com/pvamos/alpine-k8s>

-## Install IPv4/IPv6 dual-stack HA Kubernetes 1.25 cluster with Calico network and Longhorn storage, on Alpine linux 3.17, automated with ansible and kubeadm
+## Install IPv4/IPv6 dual-stack HA Kubernetes 1.25 cluster with Calico network and Longhorn storage, on Alpine linux 3.17, automated with Ansible and Kubeadm

 ***A simple "run only one playbook" solution to install a Highly Available IPv4/IPv6 dual-stack cluster in a fully automated way, in minutes.
 The cluster has 3 controlplane nodes and any number of worker nodes.***

 ![kubeadm-join ansible output illustration](images/kubeadm-join-small.png)

 ## Software versions used:
 - Alpine Linux v3.17